 - Bachelor’s degree in human services related field preferred.

-- At least two (2) years’ experience working with adults with intellectual and developmental disabilities required.
+- At least (1) year experience working with adults or adolescents with intellectual and developmental disabilities required.

 - Must have experience using MS Office applications and general computer skills.